TOOLS

 Application Procedure

 This program is excluded from coverage under OMB Circular No. A-102.
 This program is excluded from coverage under OMB Circular No. A-110.
-Pursuant to Section 76.140 of the Education Department General Administrative Regulations, ED is requiring that States submit an application.
-ED will issue further guidance soon on the information States are required to include in their application for these funds.
+Pursuant to Section 76.140 of the Education Department General Administrative Regulations, the Department of Education (ED) is requiring States to submit an application.
+ED has issued guidance and an electronic application for this program, which may be found at http://www2.ed.gov/programs/sif/index.html.

 Award Procedure